Maeda, Sano power Twins past Indians 3-0

 TRAINER’S ROOM

 Indians: OF Tyler Naquin (hairline fracture of right big toe) ran the bases at the team’s alternate training site and is scheduled to participate in simulation games as early as Monday.
-C Roberto Pérez (right shoulder strain) has increased the strengthening exercises for his shoulder and manager Terry Francona said Pérez is “about three or four days away from throwing.”
+C Roberto Pérez (right shoulder strain) has increased the strengthening exercises for his shoulder and Francona said Pérez is “about three or four days away from throwing.”

 Twins: 3B Josh Donaldson was out of the lineup after leaving Friday’s game with right calf tightness.
-Manager Rocco Baldelli said Donaldson is still considered day to day and is undergoing treatment, but the team would hold him out until “he’s back and ready to go 100 percent.” .
+Baldelli said Donaldson is still considered day to day and is undergoing treatment, but the team would hold him out until “he’s back and ready to go 100 percent.” .
 RHP Zack Littell was placed on the 10-day injured list with a left hamstring strain.
 Baldelli termed it a “minor incident.”
 Littell has allowed four runs in three innings over two appearances this season.
 The move is retroactive to July 31 and RHP Jorge Alcalá was recalled from the team’s alternate training site.

 UP NEXT

-RHP Homer Bailey (1-0, 3.60 ERA) will start Sunday’s series finale for Minnesota as Cleveland counters with RHP Aaron Civale (1-0, 3.00).
-Bailey started the current homestand with five innings and two runs allowed against St. Louis.
+Bailey was scheduled to start Sunday’s series finale, but Baldelli said Bailey will be pushed back to Monday against Pittsburgh and Minnesota will use reliever Tyler Clippard (0-0, 2.25 ERA) as an opener.
+Cleveland counters with RHP Aaron Civale (1-0, 3.00).
 Civale gave up two runs in six innings and struck out nine batters in beating the White Sox in his first start of the season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports